|

 evening papers and there was now even greater agitation for a reprieve.
 Ruth began a final letter to Leon Simmons

 that evening in which she said, “I did not defend myself.
-I say a life for a life.”
-She wrote a postscript to it the following
+I say a life for a

-being hanged).
-She also wrote a moving
+moment (about being hanged).
+She also

-letter to David’s mother.
+wrote a moving letter to David’s mother.

 It has been disclosed from